 MAKE SURE YOUR PARTNER WILL SAY YES

 This may seem obvious, but make sure that you are both on the same page.
-There is nothing worse than going gung-ho for a proposal without having at least a good guess that the answer will be yes.
+There is nothing worse than going all out for a proposal without having at least a good guess that the answer will be yes.

 GET THE ENGAGEMENT RING (AND HOW TO SIZE IT)

-Going into a jewellers and trying to guess what size ring your partner will wear whilst worrying about what design they will like best can be daunting.
+Going into a jeweller and trying to guess what size ring your partner will wear whilst worrying about what design they will like best can be daunting.

 When it comes to jewellers, try to find one that comes well recommended.
 You could ask friends for ideas and make sure you choose one that has excellent customer service.